Schedule Health Assessment

 The size and frequency of delays should be minimized.
 Delays (positive or negative) can manipulate float or constrain the schedule.
 The critical path, project duration, total and free float, and schedule analysis can be affected negatively using delays.

-Number of Constraint Dates - Targets
+Number of Constraint Dates

 Ideally, minimal use of date constraints is strongly recommended.
 Constraints prohibit accurate calculations for total project critical path identification and analysis, wrong free float and total float values, and potentially incorrect activity start and finish dates.
 Using hard constraints will prevent activities from being moved by their dependencies, preventing the schedule from being logic-driven.

-• Fixed Start
+• Must Start On

-• Fixed Finish
+• Must Finish On

 • As Late As Possible